agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 *Project properties*

 Properties, such as Name and Created At / Created By, are updated automatically by the system, and users cannot edit them in the OpenL Studio UI.
 However, a user can modify tags in this tab.

+If the user chooses to modify tag values, the project status will change to **In editing**, unless it is already in this state.

+There are scenarios where a project has a tag that does not have a configured tag type, as described in the [Managing Tags](#managing-tags) section, or contains a value that is not permitted.
+This can occur if a project was created before tag types were reconfigured or removed.

+In cases where a tag type is missing, the user can only change its value to **None**, effectively removing the tag.

+If a tag contains a value that is not permitted, the user can only update it to a permitted value.

 Note that in case of the Git repository, in the Modified By field, the user’s display name is used, not the username, and the tooltip for this field displays the user’s email.